 What happens to my coverage when I retire or otherwise leave the Public Service?

 If you retire and begin receiving an immediate on-going pension under the Public Service Pension Plan, you may continue your PSHCP membership without interruption.

 If you do not receive an immediate pension, your coverage terminates when your employment terminates.
 However, if a PSHCP contribution has been taken in the month in which your employment terminates, coverage will continue until the end of the following month.

-As a pensioner, your contribution rates will be different from those you paid as an employee.
-The rates for pensioners living in Canada are listed in Schedule V of the Public Service Health Care Plan Directive.
+As a retired member, your contribution rates will be different from those you paid as an employee.
+The rates for pensioners living in Canada are listed in the monthly contribution rates in Schedule V of the Public Service Health Care Plan Directive.